Cut Losses, Cut Costs: The Ultimate Cost Reduction Strategies for Manufacturers

 - Supply chain: Suppliers deliver low-quality components and materials that don’t meet specifications, or incoming and outgoing goods are damaged or delayed in transport.

 Many of these losses are related to core Toyota/lean wastes — i.e., anything that does not add value for the customer.
 But how can manufacturers most efficiently lower operating costs?
+Where should they start?
+What’s the right way to reduce the costs in front of them?

 - Tally: Total cost losses day-to-day and then aggregate them to an annual loss figure.
 This number is often surprisingly large — as much as 65 percent of cost of goods sold — and can be the impetus an organization needs to pursue change.